 - Gynecomastia in males

-- Injury to the breast area which cause permanent scarring of the tissue
+- Injury to the breast area which causes permanent scarring of the tissue

-- A history and physical record and a CBC blood test are the minimum requirements for adult patient.
+- A history and physical record and a CBC blood test are the minimum requirements for the adult patients.

 - A mammogram, a breast X-ray should be provided to reveal the breast’s composition and degree of scar tissue or to rule out the very small possibility of breast cancer.